 There are a few common characteristics of sarcomatoid cells:

-- Sarcomatoid cells are long and are shaped like spindles.
+- Sarcomatoid cells are long and are shaped like spindles or ovals.

 - Sarcomatoid cells grow in a haphazard pattern, which allows them to spread faster than other mesothelioma cell types.

-- How sarcomatoid cells spread makes them more resistant to treatment, contributing to a poor prognosis.
+- How sarcomatoid cells spread makes them more resistant to treatment, contributing to a poorer prognosis.

-- Desmoplastic: Desmoplastic sarcomatoid cells are long and tend to look like bundles of collagen, a healthy protein found in the bones, muscle, tendons, and skin.
+Desmoplastic sarcomatoid cells are long and tend to look like bundles of collagen, a healthy protein found in the bones, muscle, tendons, and skin.
 At least half of a desmoplastic tumor will appear patternless, making it difficult to diagnose.
-Desmoplastic sarcomatoid cells account for about 5 percent of all mesothelioma diagnoses.
+Desmoplastic sarcomatoid cells account for about 5% of all mesothelioma diagnoses.

-- Transitional: Transitional sarcomatoid cells are plump and shaped liked spindles.
+Transitional sarcomatoid cells are plump and shaped like spindles.

-Specialists find it difficult to diagnose sarcomatoid cells due to their similarity to other cancer cells.
-Sarcomatoid tend to look like the benign tissue cells surrounding the tumor and to sarcomas, a form cancer that occurs in bone, muscle, or cartilage cells.
+Even specialists find it difficult to diagnose sarcomatoid cells due to their similarity to other cancer cells.
+Sarcomatoid tend to look like the benign tissue cells surrounding the tumor and sarcomas, a form of cancer that occurs in bone, muscle, or cartilage cells.

 Sarcomatoid type mesothelioma is commonly misdiagnosed as:

 - Sarcomatoid carcinoma